AmeerQatmosh/Database-Manager/README.md

 ### 2.5 User authentication and authorization

-All users should authenticate themself before accessing Application.

-Each user should be able to access to the database manager based on their permissions:
+All users should authenticate themself before accessing Application, each user should be able to access to the database manager based on their permissions:
-a.
-Admin: Full permission
+A. Admin: Full permission
-b.
-Staff: Read/Write but can’t delete tables.
+B. Staff: Read/Write but can’t delete tables.
-c.
-Reader: Read only.
+C. Reader: Read only.